brainstormforce/force-ui/src/components/search/readme.md

 ## Description

-The `SearchBox` component is a versatile, customizable search input component built with React and styled using Tailwind CSS.
+The `SearchBox` component is a versatile, customizable search input component built with React.
 It provides a user-friendly interface for search functionality with support for dropdown results, loading states, and various styling options.

 ## `SearchBox` Props

-### `dimension`
+### `size`
 - **Type:** `string`
 - **Default:** `"sm"`
 - **Description:** Defines the size of the component.
 Options include: